Edward Tullidge: Emigration to Utah

 Tullidge emigrated to Utah Territory in 1861.
 He approached Brigham Young enthusiastically with ideas for improving the literary quality of Utah but was disappointingly met with little encouragement or response.
 He approached Wilford Woodruff and George A. Smith and received permission to use their journals for his planned biography of Smith.
 Tullidge had been impressed with a story he heard from Orson Hyde, telling of heavenly voices accompanying the appointment of Brigham Young to the first presidency of the LDS Church.
 He was troubled by the lack of evidence in the journals for this event and after discussion with Woodruff, became convinced this claim was false.

 On November 15, 1862, he was called as a president of the sixty-fifth Quorum of the Seventy.

 In October 1864, he began publishing a literary magazine with his friend Elias L. T. Harrison called Peep O'Day, the first to be published west of the Missouri.
 A purpose of the magazine was to push the church away from perceived theocracy, and create a new culture led by the example of Mormonism.
-Editorials by Tulidge were criticized by Brigham Young, increasing Tullidge's disgruntlement with what he felt was Young's autocratic style.
-In a time when animosity between Mormons and non-Mormons was increasing, the magazine advocating for unity was not popular and did not last for a full year, running through just five issues.
+Editorials by Tullidge were criticized by Brigham Young, increasing Tullidge's disgruntlement with what he felt was Young's autocratic style.
+In a time when animosity between Mormons and non-Mormons was increasing, the magazine advocating for unity was not popular and did not last for a full year, publishing just five issues.

 The failure of his magazine and pressure to produce sent him into a depression and heavy drinking, that in the words of Tullidge, "nearly sent me to the grave".
 He was living with Wilford Woodruff at the time, and received several healing blessings from Woodruff.
 Upon what he felt was a miraculous recovery from an illness in 1866, he went east, and wrote for a New York Magazine called the Galaxy for the next two years.
 His articles were frequently about Mormonism, portraying them in a positive light and attempting to bridge the cultural divide between Mormons and the rest of the United States.
 Orson Pratt visited him on his way back from his English mission.
-In 1867, Tullidge embarked on a four month mission to several eastern cities.
+In 1867, Tullidge embarked on a four-month mission to several eastern cities.

 On his 1868 journey back to the territory of Utah, he stopped on the way to visit Emma Smith, the widow of Joseph Smith.
 He came away convinced she was in error, but also sympathetic, promising himself that he would never write about her disrespectfully.